 In that case, check out this guide for more information.

-There can be several reasons why your HVAC System is short-cycling.
+There can be several reasons why your Honeywell thermostat is short-cycling.
 It can be due to an issue with the thermostat or the rest of the HVAC system.

 First, we'll get into the thermostat and then start tackling the rest of the system.